devtyr/trello-burndown/README.md

-	userToken			Define your user token you will receive when obtaining an application ey boardId				Define the id of the board you want to search for release notes port 				The port the web server is listening, default is 8008
+	userToken			Define your user token you will receive when obtaining an application ey boardId				Define the id of the board you want to search for release notes port 				The port the web server is listening, default is 8008 template			Defines the name of the template to be used (will be searched in `templates` subfolder) html_title			Title of the generated page
+	html_header			Header of the generated page (H1)

 ## Planned features

-* Use templating support for HTML generation
-* Support generation of different output files (sprints)
+* Store configurations
-* Generate charts on the fly and serve it via HTTP server
+* Generate charts on the fly and serve it via HTTP server based on stored configurations
-* Configure via web page
+* Overview page for sprint selection ...